 I’m Still Processing This…

-During a live broadcast for the Dutch magazine Coragem Magazine, journalist and Head of publication, Maria Evana Kens, referred to me and my work as:
+Then something even more unexpected happened.
+During a live broadcast for Coragem Magazine, journalist and Head of Publication Maria Evana Kens referred to me and my work as:

 "[…] uma pessoa super inteligente … [o livro] é um best-seller em muitos países."

-To write about motherhood abroad, about building a life far from where you were born… and then to have that work recognized in your home country — is something I will never take for granted.
+To write about motherhood abroad — about building a life far from where you were born — and then to have that work recognized in your home country, is something I will never take for granted.

-To the readers who carried this story into new spaces: thank you.
+To the Brazilian literary community, thank you.
+To the readers who have carried this story into new spaces, thank you.
+And to Maria, for your generosity and recognition, thank you.

+This moment humbles me deeply.
 Stories travel farther than we ever can.
-And sometimes, they find their way home.
+And sometimes they return to where everything began.

 With a full heart,